 This blog post is our step-by-step guide to DFA PASSPORT RENEWAL.
 If you’re applying for a passport for the first time, check out our guide for new applicants instead: Passport New Application Process.

 Renewing your passport is easy, much easier than applying for the first time.
 The process for renewal is almost the same as for new applications, with only a few changes.

-But first, make sure that you’re eligible for renewal.
-Just because you currently have or previously had a passport doesn’t mean you can renew.
+First, make sure that you’re eligible for renewal.
+Just because you currently have a passport doesn’t mean you can renew.
 It’s a bit more complicated than that.
-Only those who have an e-passport are eligible.
-E-passports are those with integrated circuit chip or microchips, where the biometrics data are kept.
-You’ll know your passport is an e-passport if it has a chip sign in the cover.
-It looks like this:

 You CAN apply for renewal if:

 - Your passport will be expiring within the next year.

 - Your passport has no or a few blank pages left.

 ePassport vs NON-ePassport

 But before anything else, check if the passport you’re holding is an e-passport or a non-ePassport.
 It is important to distinguish because there is a slight difference in the requirements.